Urban Land Institute

 The Urban Land Institute, or ULI, is a global nonprofit research and education organization with regional offices in Washington, D.C., Hong Kong, and London.
-ULI advocates progressive development, conducting research, and education in topics such as sustainability, smart growth, compact development, place making, and workforce housing.

-ULI was founded as the research arm of the National Association of Realtors and currently has more than 45,000 members.
+ULI aims to help its members and their partners build more equitable, sustainable, healthy and resilient communities.

+ULI was founded in 1936 and currently has more than 48,000 members.
+About 28 percent of ULI members are real estate developers, 10 percent are service providers such as architects and consultants, 10 percent are from the public sector, 13 percent represent sources of capital such as investors.

+ULI focuses on best practices in real estate development, housing, transportation, and related topics.
+The Institute provides technical assistance in communities via advisory panels, hosts conferences, produces reports, collects and shares industry benchmarks and guidance, and offers learning opportunities and courses.

 ULI currently has 52 District Councils or local chapters in the Americas, as well as 7 National councils in Europe and Asia.
 The Institute’s Product Councils are groups of senior industry leaders.
 District and Product Councils that facilitate learning and sharing.